 ORAL CANCER EXAMINATION

-An oral cancer examination is a completely painless procedure.
+An oral cancer screening is a completely painless procedure.
 During the visual inspection of the examination, Dr. Alina Krivitsky or Dr. Alexandre Aalam checks for abnormalities.
 This is normally done through evaluating the oral cavity and surrounding areas and tissues for unusual bumps.